WuShichao/bnspostmergergwdata/README.md

 # Gravitational-wave post-merger data

-Data from numerical relativity simulations of neutron star merger.
+Data from numerical relativity simulations of neutron star mergers.

 The initial commit refers to data used in Fig.3 of [this paper](https://inspirehep.net/record/1358387) and computed there and elsewhere (see [references](#references) below).
 ![](https://inspirehep.net/record/1358387/files/fig03.png)

 ## Usage

-Please, push and extende the data collected here:
+Please, push and extend the data collected here:

  * Add data to the file
  * Update the reference list below